-The 3rd Annual Conference on Help, Healing and Hope after Loss featuring Rabbi Naomi Levy speaking on “To Begin Again After Loss: Putting the Pieces Together.”
+Each year we host an annual conference -- Help, Healing and Hope After Loss -- featuring bereavement experts like Rabbi Naomi Levy.
+Listen to her full presentation: “To Begin Again After Loss: Putting the Pieces Together.”

 For those who are ill, grieving or caring for friends or family, Jewish Healing Network (JHN) offers the comfort of human connection, the spiritual support of Jewish tradition, and a sense of community to alleviate loneliness and isolation.